 SWEDEN EURO 2020 SQUAD PREVIEW: MANAGER, STAR PLAYERS, RISING BALLERS, PREDICTIONS AND MORE

-Sweden achieved their highest ever World Cup finish in 2018 without the the world superstar after reaching the quarterfinal.
-The AC Mila star came out of retirement to feature in the World Cup Qualifier games against Georgia, Kosovo and also a friendly against Estonia.
+Sweden achieved their highest ever World Cup finish in 2018 without the world superstar after reaching the quarterfinal.
+The AC Milan star came out of retirement to feature in the World Cup Qualifier games against Georgia, Kosovo and also a friendly against Estonia.
+But will be forced to cheer from the sidelines.

 Zlatan stepping down in 2016 spelt the end of a generation, it was at the time when he has just recovered from a length knee injury that kept it out of the game for close to a year.
 The collapse of the Scandinavian side seemed inevitable.
 For years Zlatan was the glue that held Sweden together or like he prefers to say it “ put Sweden on the map”.

-However, Sweden has maintained pace, the new generation of players like Alexsander Isak, Dejan Kulusevki, Victor Lindelof, and the experienced core of Sebastian Larson, Marcus Berg, Mikael Lustig have driven on since Zlatan’s retirement and will now welcome the return.
+However, Sweden has maintained pace, the new generation of players like Alexsander Isak, Dejan Kulusevki, Victor Lindelof, and the experienced core of Sebastian Larson, Marcus Berg, Mikael Lustig have driven on since Zlatan’s retirement.

 WHO IS SWEDEN’S MANAGER